When should a car undergo an MOT inspection?

 * No MOT requirement for a vehicle 50 years or older applies since 1-1-2021

-All passenger cars and light commercial vehicles that were admitted to the road before 1 January 2005 are subject to an annual MOT.
-For vehicles with a special purpose, such as taxis and buses, the annual MOT inspection always applies.
+All passenger cars and light commercial vehicles admitted to the road before January 1, 2005, have an annual MOT requirement.
+Special purpose vehicles, such as cabs and buses, are always subject to annual MOT inspection.
 See table below.

-As of 1 January 2008, the MOT frequency has been reduced for a number of categories of vehicles.
-Previously, all vehicles older than 3 years had to undergo an annual MOT test.
+As of January 1, 2008, the MOT frequency has been reduced for a number of categories of vehicles.
+Previously, all vehicles older than 3 years had to undergo annual MOT.

-The changed inspection frequency affects petrol cars from 1 January 2005, but also certain categories of older vehicles with the exception of vehicles with a special purpose (such as taxis, buses, ambulances and transport of hazardous substances).
-These vehicles must undergo an annual MOT test.
+The changed inspection frequency affects gasoline cars from January 1, 2005, as well as certain categories of older vehicles with the exception of vehicles with a special purpose (such as cabs, buses, ambulances and transportation of hazardous materials).
+These vehicles must undergo annual MOT approval.

 Category |